-The other option is to create a Facebook Events ad.
-To create an ad, you need to take note that there are six different types of ads in Facebook:
+The other option is to create a Facebook ad.
+To create an ad, you need to take note that there are six different types of ads on Facebook:

 - Photo ads: Create interesting and high-quality photos to attract your audience to the event.